graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 A few points about designing your scalar:

--   Scalar types must be thread safe.
+-   Scalar types are expected to be thread safe.
--   Scalar types should work in isolation.
+-   Scalar types should be simple and work in isolation.
-    -   The `ReadOnlySpan<char>` provided to the `Resolve()` method should be all the data needed to generate a value.
-If you find yourself fetching data or doing key lookups, chances are that logic belongs in your controller methods or your scalar is too complex.
+    -   The `ReadOnlySpan<char>` provided to the `Resolve()` method should be all the data needed to generate a value, there should be no need to perform side effects or fetch additional data.
--   Scalar types should be simple.
     -   If you have a lot of logic to unpack a string to create your scalar consider using a regular object graph type instead.
 -   A scalar type is a singleton instance.
     -   Scalar types exist for the lifetime of the server instance.
     -   Scalar types should not track any state or depend on any stateful objects.
--   `IScalarValueResolver.Resolve` must be fast!
-Since your resolver is used to construct a query plan, it'll be called much more often than any controller action method.
+-   `IScalarValueResolver.Resolve` must be **FAST**!
+Since your resolver is used to construct an initial query plan, it'll be called orders of magnitude more often than any controller action method.

 ## Aim for Fewer Scalars